 Modern Foreign Languages School Trip To Cordoba

-The rich cultural traditions and warm climate of Andalucia make it a delightful destination for language groups.
+The rich traditions and friendly locals of Andalucia make it a delightful destination for language groups.

 The fascinating medieval city of Cordoba